-riginally named Amon, they soon after changed the name to Deicide and featured the membership Glen Benton (bass/vocals), brothers Eric and Brian Hoffman (guitar both), as well as Steve Asheim (drums).
-They signed to 'Roadrunner' and unleashed their self-titled debut in the summer of 1990.
+They would then sign to 'Roadrunner' to unleash their self-titled debut in the summer of 1990 now assuming the name Deicide by the request of the label.
 The album itself wasn't overly exciting, but they earned their fame more from their extra curricular activities, such as their strong satanic beliefs.
-These "activities" brought them into the line of fire of the right-wing bible thumpers, as well as animal rights groups.
+These "activities" brought them into the line of fire of the right-wing religious advocacy groups, as well as animal rights groups.
 One such incident was when Benton mentioned in an interview about how he spent his leisure time "mutilating God's creatures".
-"The Animal Militia" took exception to these comments and took it upon themselves to meet his words with violence in the form of Death threats, and allegedly bombing a gig in Stockholm.
+Many believe it was animal rights groups who took exception to these comments, Benton, however, blamed the Norwegian black metal scene, where Deicide's brand of death metal was despised.
+Nonetheless, someone took it upon themselves to meet words with violence in the form of death threats, and allegedly bombing a gig in Stockholm during the band's 1992 tour.
+The bomb exploded, blowing out a fireproof door behind the stage shortly before their set.

-Their follow-up 1992 album, Legion, was a marked improvement on the run-of-the-mill death metal featured on the debut.
-Unlike most bands who quote Satan as an inspiration, these guys at least appeared to be more of the real thing, or certainly acted the part well.
-Benton expressed his beliefs by permanently branding an inverted cross on his forehead; he would then save himself the embarrassment of explaining it in his old age by entering into a suicide pact that would see him dead by age 33.
-The remaining of their career is much of the same-old, same-old on Once Upon The Cross (1995) (featuring tracks from their original Amon demo sessions (originally titled Feasting The Beast (1990) and Sacrificial (1990) respectively)), and Serpents Of The Light (1997); the middle one being their biggest hit reaching UK 66, appropriately enough - I understand they like the number 6!
-More recently When Satan Lives (live) (1998), Insineratehymn (2000), In Torment In Hell (2001) have been released to less acclaim but in no way softening their gory and anti-Christian death metal style feeling, a style renewed on their new label 'Earache' the follow-up Scars Of The Crucifix (2004).
+The remaining of their career featured more musical endeavors instead of 'extra curricular' ones on Once Upon The Cross (1995; featuring tracks from their original Amon demo sessions (originally titled Feasting The Beast (1990) and Sacrificial (1990) respectively)), and Serpents Of The Light (1997); the middle one being their biggest hit reaching UK 66, appropriately enough [maybe they like the number 6]!
+When Satan Lives (1998; live), Insineratehymn (2000), In Torment In Hell (2001) have been released to less acclaim but in no way softening their gory and anti-Christian death metal style, a style renewed on their new label 'Earache' for the follow-up Scars of the Crucifix (2004).